-In our opinion, because of the departure from generally accepted accounting principles described in the preceding paragraph, the accompanying financial statements do not present fairly the financial position, results of operations, and cash flows, where applicable, of the District as of and for the year ended June 30, 2012 in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, because of the matter described in the Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles paragraph, the financial statements do not present fairly the financial position, results of operations, and cash flows, where applicable, of Elmwood Local School District as of and for the year ended June 30, 2013 in accordance with accounting principles generally accepted in the United States of America.